 RPA & AI/ML

-For claims automation: Having claims management software cuts the manual work needed, and the time taken to process the claim.
+For claims automation: Having claims management services cuts the manual work needed, and the time taken to process the claim.
 But the insurer also reduces labor costs via automation and the insured gets the claim payment quicker, heightening the customer experience.
 Automated claims processing can also save a lot of hassle for both the insurer and the insured by handling the interactions and document exchange needed between the parties and healthcare professionals.
 Claims automation would involve AI-powered image recognition software that can scrutinize documents submitted for claims.

 For underwriting: Paperwork, manually written notifications, follow-ups, and underwriting are usually boring to do.
 With automation, insurers can cut cost and time spent on such routine and/or repetitive tasks and give space for employees to focus on value-addition.
 AI-powered automated processes will also make the process more efficient and boost productivity.
 This in turn leads to better revenue and/or cost savings.
 While AI-powered tech can require quite a bit of investment, RPA that doesn’t always include machine learning may require lesser spending and works fine to automate routine business processes.